Richard Nixon's enemies list: In popular culture

 In the United States, the term "enemies list" has come to be used in contexts not associated with Richard Nixon.
 For example, satirist P. J. O'Rourke's 1989 "A Call for a New McCarthyism" in The American Spectator has a hybrid blacklist and enemies list, suggesting that, contrary to the spirits of these lists, the subjects there should be overexposed, not suppressed, "so that a surfeited public rebels in disgust."

 In Philip Roth's Our Gang, which was published in 1971, two years before the list was first mentioned in public, the Nixon parody character Trick E. Dixon begins to compile a rudimentary list of five political enemies.
 It includes Jane Fonda and the Black Panthers who were on the real-life expanded master list, The Berrigans (who were not) and Curt Flood.

 In "Homer's Enemy" (1997), an 8th-season episode of The Simpsons, Moe Szyslak shows off his own enemies list, which Barney Gumble quickly appraises as Nixon's list, with the latter's name crossed out and replaced with Moe's.
 Moe promptly adds Barney to the list for his insolence.
-A later episode made likely reference to the list when Homer falls from a shoddy chair that breaks, then remarks that the chair's manufacturer "just made the list!".
+An earlier episode was also a likely reference to the enemies' list when Homer falls to the floor as a result of a shoddy chair.
+In anger, Homer remarks that the manufacturer "just made the list!".